react-navigation/react-navigation.github.io/versioned_docs/version-6.x/stack-navigator.md

   - Sets `headerMode` to `screen` for the screen unless specified otherwise.
   - Changes the screen animation to match the platform behavior for modals.
   - Adjusts the `detachPreviousScreen` option so that the previous screen stays rendered.

+#### `animationEnabled`

+Whether transition animation should be enabled on the screen.
+If you set it to `false`, the screen won't animate when pushing or popping.
+Defaults to `true` on iOS and Android, `false` on Web.

 #### `animationTypeForReplace`